Curiouser/cloud-software/README.md

-# techno-web
+# cloud-software
-Project of @Nagha51 and @Curiouser
+Project with @Nagha51 and @SophieGW

-Clement PUISSANT and Sonia CORNE
+You need to have Node.js, PostGreSQL, Git, Postman and preferably SublimeText